voteliquid/blog/_posts/2017-11-06-dear-america-liquid-democracy-is-now-possible.md

 unlisted: true
 ---

-> Our Founding Fathers, here in this country, brought about the only true revolution that has ever taken place in man’s history.
-Every other revolution simply exchanged one set of rulers for another set of rulers.
-But only here did that little band of men so advanced beyond their time that the world has never seen their like since, evolve the idea that you and I have within ourselves the God-given right and the ability to determine our own destiny.
->
-> — President Ronald Reagan

 #### Do you ever wish you had more of a voice in Congress?

 Too many of our politicians treat elections, the only way we have to make our voices heard, as a game to be won by stagecraft, manipulation, and fear-mongering rather than a forum to debate our values and policies.